 |Collaboration and partnership||Fitted for Work, Good Shepherd Australia New Zealand, Launch Housing, City of Melbourne, Yarra City Council, Herbert Smith Freehills, Allens, Neota Logic, and University of Technology Sydney|

 Dear Landlord aims to address the fact that too many preventable evictions into homelessness are happening in Victoria.
 It will create knowledge and tools – for low income women, support workers and private real estate agents – to foster cultural and behavioural change that prioritises eviction prevention.

 - Almost half of homeless Victorians are women, and 17% are children under the age of 12 years.
 Family violence, the acute shortage of social and affordable housing and financial difficulties are the most common causes of homelessness in Victoria.

-- Dear Landlord will be developed through a consultation and co-design process with women who have experienced the rental arrears eviction process, project partners, support workers and private real estate agents.
+- Dear Landlord is being developed through a consultation and co-design process with women who have experienced the rental arrears eviction process, project partners, support workers and private real estate agents.

-- The project will include an education and engagement program with frontline service providers and real estate agents to support women to act early to avoid eviction through the use of Dear Landlord.
+- The project includes an education and engagement program with frontline service providers and real estate agents to support women to act early to avoid eviction through the use of Dear Landlord.

-- Outcomes will include: an increased understanding for tenants of their options when falling behind in rent; increased capacity of non-legal service providers and real estate agents to assist tenants at risk of eviction; and 500 evictions prevented for users of Dear Landlord.
+- Outcomes will include: an increased understanding for tenants of their options when falling behind in rent; increased capacity of non-legal service providers and real estate agents to assist tenants at risk of eviction; and 500 evictions prevented for users of the online tool Dear Landlord.

-- With in-kind support from Allens, Neota Logic and the University of Technology Sydney through the 2018 Law Tech Challenge, a strong prototype has been developed which will be used to build-out the full version of Dear Landlord: justiceconnect.org.au/resources/dear-landlord/
+- With in-kind support from Allens, Neota Logic and the University of Technology Sydney through the 2018 Law Tech Challenge, a strong prototype of the online tool was developed which will be used to build-out the full version of Dear Landlord: justiceconnect.org.au/resources/dear-landlord/

 Watch Maggie’s story: